nlandjev/udacity-carnd-p3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-I started off collecting custom driving in the middle of the lane but found that the provided sample data worked better so I used that instead.
+I started off collecting custom data driving in the middle of the lane but found that the provided sample data worked better so I used that instead.

 Additionallу I added a few runs of driving on the bridge as that's where the car was failing.
 Here is an example image: